-Commonwealth Games: Emma McKeon’s record among Aussie Gold
+Commonwealth Games: Emma McKeon’s record among Aussie gold

 That’s not all.

-It’s just been confirmed swimmer Emma McKeon has broken a record with another Gold medal, this time in the 50 metre freestyle.
+It has just been confirmed swimmer Emma McKeon is the greatest Commonwealth athlete in history after she broke a record with another gold medal.

 The successful day was not without drama.